lana-20/AutomationTesting/README.md

 ↣ ↣ Most favored approach for a company with a web page.
 The company often builds a hybrid app as a wrapper used over the web page.

-↣ ↣ tools, such as PhoneGap and Sencha Touch, can be used to build a hybrid app
+↣ ↣ tools, such as Apache Cordova or React Native, can be used to build a hybrid app

 ↣ ↣ can be downloaded via respective app stores